 SPIRO determines how closely a pair of agents must be to be considered for identity group detection.
 Through visual inspection of the course of the models’ runs, it appears that higher SPIRO values (0.73 and 0.85) causes the opinion space to be split into more identity groups.
 The effects of these parameters will be explored in detail elsewhere (in preparation).
 In our last model we allow SPIRO to vary across agents to account for people perceiving different sets of identity groups around them.
 This makes our model more realistic, while being computationally efficient due to our method of partitioning.

 Through our analysis of the behaviors of our models, we are able to determine which experimental variables in our different models are the most relevant for polarization.
 We find that models with identity exhibit a higher average polarization across their different experimental conditions than models without identity.
-We also find that introducing heterogeneity in both Boundary and SPIRO in our model lowers polarization overall.
+We also find that introducing heterogeneity in both boundary and SPIRO in our model lowers polarization overall.
 This is admittedly a simplistic way of analyzing the effects of identity and heterogeneity.
 We will dive deeper into the role of these model features in a future article.

 We also observe that the influence of identity on polarization depends on the SPIRO value of the agents.
 For moderate values of mean SPIRO, polarization monotonically increases with SPIRO.
 However, the highest two SPIRO values we have considered here show a deviation from this trend and show reduced polarization.
 Since the ESBG algorithm privileges bi-polarization over fractured states with multiple tight clusters, this can be explained by a fracturing of the agent population into several opinion camps.
 This is another aspect of our analysis that we will discuss in more detail in a future work.